efreitasn/cfop/README.md

 A command is always mapped to a function.
 It can have options, flags, arguments and other commands as well, called subcommands.

 ### Option
 An option starts with `-` or `--`.
-Generally, the `--` is the full version (e.g. `--name`), while the `-` version is a short version (e.g. `-n`).
+Generally, the `--` is the full version (e.g. `--name`), while the `-` version is the alias version (e.g. `-n`).
 An option always takes an argument, which can only be of int, float or string type.
 This argument can be added to the option in two ways:

 ```
 --opt=20